How To Transfer a Car Title in Colorado

 How To Complete the Colorado Title Transfer Forms

-Subsequently, once the document is completed, furnish it to the buyer.
+Subsequently, once the document is completed, provide it to the buyer.
 You are mandated to furnish the following particulars on the vehicle's title:

 - Full names of the buyer and seller